 - When funding a gift WhoKey that is in deficit:

 - If the expenditures related to the deficit have occurred in the current fiscal year, actual expenditures must be moved using the appropriate system/application for the type of expenditure.

-- If the expenditures occurred in a prior fiscal year, using a transfer institutional account may be appropriate, but Grant Accounting should review in advance.
-Please contact the Gift Accountant in Grant Accounting for further guidance.
+- If the expenditures occurred in a prior fiscal year, using a transfer institutional account may be appropriate, but GAO should review in advance.
+Please contact the Gift Accountant in the GAO for further guidance.

-*WhoKey – Within the University general ledger, a WhoKey will identify the unique combination of Fund, Org, Department/Subdepartment, Grant/Program, and Function.
+*WhoKey – Within the UI general ledger, a WhoKey will identify the unique combination of Fund, Org, Department/Subdepartment, Grant/Program, and Function.